 Mr. Nawaz was educated at Gordon College, Rawalpindi, where he obtained a BA in economics and English Literature and the Graduate School of Journalism of Columbia University in New York.
 He was a newscaster and news and current affairs producer for Pakistan Television from 1967 to 1972 and covered the western front of the 1971 war between Pakistan and India.
 He has worked for the New York Times, the World Health Organization, and has headed three separate divisions at the International Monetary Fund.
 He was also a director at the International Atomic Energy Agency in Vienna 1999-2001, while on leave from the IMF.
 Mr. Nawaz was the managing editor and then editor of Finance & Development, the multilingual quarterly of the IMF and the World Bank.
 He served on the editorial advisory board of the World Bank Research Observer.

-Most recently, Mr. Nawaz authored The Battle for Pakistan: The Bitter US Friendship and a Tough Neighborhood.
-He is the author of Crossed Swords: Pakistan, its Army, and the Wars Within (Oxford University Press 2008).
-He is also the principal author of FATA: A Most Dangerous Place (CSIS, Washington DC January 2009), Pakistan in the Danger Zone: A Tenuous US-Pakistan Relationship (Atlantic Council 2010), Learning by Doing: The Pakistan Army’s Experience with Counterinsurgency(Atlantic Council 2011), and India-Pakistan: The Opportunity Cost of Conflict (Atlantic Council 2014).
+He is the author of a new book The Battle for Pakistan: The Bitter US Friendship and a Tough Neighbourhood (Penguin Random House, 2019 and Rowman & Littlefield 2020), and Crossed Swords: Pakistan, its Army, and the Wars Within (Oxford University Press 2008 and 2017).
+He is also the principal author of FATA: A Most Dangerous Place (CSIS, Washington DC January 2009), Pakistan in the Danger Zone: A Tenuous US-Pakistan Relationship (Atlantic Council 2010), Learning by Doing: The Pakistan Army’s Experience with Counterinsurgency(Atlantic Council 2011), and with Mohan Guruswamy India and Pakistan: The Opportunity Cost of Conflict with a foreword by former Secretary George Shultz (Atlantic Council 2014).